 There are hurdles for this to become the norm, though.
 One of them is when multiple of these interactions are happening and/or one of them generates a little more follow-up than only an answer to a question — the channel becomes noisy.
 When the channel becomes noisy, people start paying less attention to what’s happening there and/or resorting to Direct Messages.

 The Threads feature Slack now introduces brings a very interesting middle ground to this.
-A longer debate can be taken aside without being taken to private.
+You can take a longer debate aside without taking it to private.
 Everyone can see the discussion is happening (or has happened) without it flooding the channel — they can take a sneak peek if they so want.
-Since this new feature includes the ability to bring messages from the thread back to the public arena of the channel, the team can then be exposed to the relevant outcome of the discussion without having to see the whole argument unfolding.
+Since this new feature allows bringing messages from the thread back to the public arena of the channel, the team can then see to the relevant outcome of the discussion without having to watch the whole argument unfolding.

 When coupling this with integrations, another potential use case comes to my mind: threads may trigger discussions that weren’t happening.
 I can imagine a thread starting from a Jenkins build failing, or from a story transitioning states in your project management tool of choice (Jira, Trello, Asana, …).

 Summing up: if you lead a team into a common goal and Slack is a relevant part of your team’s communication, do default to using your team’s channel instead of Direct Messages.
 The newly introduced Slack Threads feature brings a great way of separating your discussions without losing the value of having all information and context openly available within the team.
 This is particularly stringent for remote/distributed teams.